King Arthur: Legend of the Sword: Plot

 Mordred the warlock and his armies lay siege to Camelot.
 Uther Pendragon, the king of the Britons, infiltrates Mordred's lair during the attack and beheads him with the help of a unique sword forged by Merlin, saving Camelot.
-Uther's brother Vortigern— who covets the throne — orchestrates a coup and sacrifices his wife Elsa to Syrens in order to become a Demon Knight.
+Uther's brother Vortigern—who covets the throne—orchestrates a coup and sacrifices his wife Elsa to Syrens in order to become a Demon Knight.
 He kills Uther's wife Igraine and defeats Uther; Uther's son Arthur escapes by boat and ends up in Londinium.
 Taken in by prostitutes, he becomes a tough and sophisticated minor chieftain.
 However, Arthur is plagued by nightmares of the night that his parents died without seeing who attacked them.

 Vortigern rules Britain cruelly and dedicates resources to building a tower near the castle.
 When the water surrounding the castle recedes, revealing a sword in a stone, he has all the men in the city taken to it in an attempt to remove it.
 Arthur is able to evade capture with the help of the prostitutes but is eventually caught.
 He is taken to the stone where he removes the sword but is overwhelmed by its power and passes out.
-In captivity, Vortigern explains Arthur's lineage and the sword's significance to him before planning his execution.
+In captivity, Vortigern explains Arthur's lineage and the sword's significance to him before planning the boy's execution.

 Meanwhile, a mage identifying herself as an acolyte of Merlin presents herself to Uther's former general, Sir Bedivere.
 At Arthur's planned execution, the mage creates a diversion while Bedivere's men rescue Arthur.
 Taken to Bedivere's hideout, Arthur initially refuses to help them, not believing that he is king.
-The mage persuades Bedivere to take Arthur to a realm called the "Darklands", where he sees a vision of how the Demon Knight, revealed to be Vortigern, killed his mother.
+The mage persuades Bedivere to take Arthur to a realm called the "Darklands" where he sees a vision of how the Demon Knight, revealed to be Vortigern, killed his mother.
 He also witnesses his father sacrifice himself to save Arthur and entomb the sword in stone made of his own body, making him realize that he is indeed the rightful king.
 Arthur learns Vortigern was responsible for persuading Mordred to attack Camelot, having grown jealous of Uther's popularity and wanting the throne for himself.
 He builds the tower to increase his own magical powers.